KludgeBricolage/CratesProjectMobile/README.md

   - cd android/ && ./gradlew clean

 Update Log:
-  - Header can go back :: Map (main) is on TODO
-  - GlobalHeader can now user Drawer.
+  - All Scenes can now use the Drawer (header functionality)
-  - Can now delete temporary file: src/scenes/Drawer.js
+  - Deleted temporary file: src/scenes/Drawer.js

 TODO:
   - Changing the dummy.json to be more realistic (in preparation for filtering and searching)
-  - Think of a function to replace Map's back (since no back on main page) OR pull-right if button is just one
-  - Find a better way to dynamically display data.
+  - Drawer content and Details design